 With Ta Ka, Disney makes its biggest philosophical/theological point.
 There is also an identity crisis at the heart of the film’s quasi-villain, Ta Ka, a fire hurling lava monster who ferociously guards the ruined island of Te Fiti.
 Ta Ka is the obstacle to Moana’s goal, restoring the heart of Te Fiti.
 (By now you should be picking up on the symbolism of returning a heart to the island as a symbol of Moana learning to find and embrace her own heart).

 When Moana finally reaches the island of Te Fiti, there is no island left to restore.
 Te Fiti is gone.
 But Moana realizes what everyone has been missing.
 The fire spewing Ta Ka is the island mother god, Te Fiti.
 Ta Ka is Te Fiti without a heart.
-With its heart removed, the creature God becomes the embodiment of violence, isolation, and rage.
+With its heart removed, the creator God becomes the embodiment of violence, destruction, isolation, and rage.
 Te Fiti’s identity had been stolen.
 Without a sense of who she really was, she had transformed from a nurturer to a destroyer.
 From a God to a monster.

-What Moana recognizes is that the villain is no villain, just a misunderstood goddess of life who, having lost her identity, now wreaks havoc.
+What Moana recognizes is that the villain is no villain, just a misunderstood goddess of life who, having lost her identity, now wreaked havoc.
 There are no villains, only individuals who have lost their own way.
 This is a massive point for Disney.
 There are no “bad guys,” only individuals who have been robbed of their individuality.
 Everyone has the potential to be a hero.
 What holds us back is a lack of faith in ourselves.

 Moana suddenly finds a kind of kindred spirit with Ta Ka, protagonist and antagonist recognizing the same inner struggle.
 It’s one of the most moving moments of the film as Moana sings a song fittingly titled, “Know Who You Are.”